bit-soul/brc-soul/README.md

 **group operations**

-    group related operation can be realized by CV related operation, with coid_flag 0x01 "vcc"   : group manager create or update group infomation "issue" : group manager sign and issue CV to allow user join the group "mint"  : user mint the CV as SBT to join the group
+    group related operation can be realized by CV related operation, with coid_mark 0x01 "vcc"   : group manager create or update group infomation "issue" : group manager sign and issue CV to allow user join the group "mint"  : user mint the CV as SBT to join the group